rjwut/jestify/README.md

 }));
 ```

-If we save and run our tests, we'll find that the `holiday()` test fails.
+Now that the API is mocked, if we save and run our tests, we'll find that the `holiday()` test fails.
 We can tell that it's using our mock rather than the actual `node-fetch` module!

 Now let's create some mock data so that our test will pass.
 Note that we're not mocking the entire response; just the parts we're interested in, which are the `date` and `localName` properties.
 Let's put in the holiday we're looking for (New Year's Day) and one we aren't (Independence Day) to make sure it gets filtered out.
 Create a `'2020/US'` property on `DATA` so that it looks like this: